Halanzy

 The history of Halanzy is connected to the mining of iron ore in the area.
 A memorial of its past as a mining town is the preserved early steam locomotive in the town centre.
-The village church dates from 1844, and there is also a chapel built in 1725 in gratitude for the village being spared from the cholera epidemy in 1720.
+The village church dates from 1844, and there is also a chapel built in 1725 in gratitude for the village being spared from the cholera epidemic in 1720.
 Similarly, a calvary group in the village was erected to celebrate that the village was spared destruction during World War I.